← Home

 Nha Trang with Kids: A Museum They’ll Actually Love

 I will be honest: I rarely go to museums.
 They are usually dusty, boring, and make me want to escape outside as quickly as possible.
 But the Institute of Oceanography Museum in Nha Trang is a completely different story.
-This is a place I have returned to several times, and each visit reveals something new.
+This is a place I have returned to several times, and each visit reveals something new – especially now that I’ve brought along friends with children and watched their faces light up in front of the giant whale skeleton.

 It is located in the south of the city at 1 Cau Da Street — literally a couple of minutes from the pier where boats depart for VinWonders and Hon Tam Island.
 So if you are planning a trip to the islands, the museum fits perfectly into your route.
-Need a full island escape plan?
-My Hon Tam Island getaway guide has you covered.
+In fact, visiting the museum in the morning and catching an afternoon boat to Hon Tam is one of my favourite Nha Trang mini‑itineraries for families.
+And if you’re still deciding when to fly in, I usually check flight deals to Cam Ranh first – the airport is barely an hour away, so you can land, drop your bags, and be standing under a 26‑metre whale skeleton by lunchtime.

 🏛️ Not Just a Museum, But a Historic Scientific Institute